Every recipient of the MS in Physics is expected to acquire:

 The thesis option emphasizes research experience.
 At least 18 credit hours of the student's complete program is to be devoted to formal graduate course work.
 The student should also complete up to 12 credit hours of informal credits, such as independent study, supervised teaching, or directed research (PHY 598, PHY 599, and PHY 600), to aid in the production of a final publication-ready thesis.
 Before receiving their degree, the student must pass a public oral defense of their thesis.

-The qualifying exam option is course-based.
+The Comprehensive Exam option is course-based.
 A minimum of 30 credit hours of formal graduate course work is required.
-The student must pass the Qualifying Exam at the MS level within 18 months of their initial registration.
+The student must pass the Comprehensive Exam at the MS level within 24 months of their initial registration.

 The project option is a balance of course work and research.
 Students must complete 24 hours of formal course work and 6 credit hours of PHY 600, terminating in a report approved by the student's research supervisor and one other graduate faculty member.